 Kereiakes DJ, Robinson JG, Cannon CP, Lorenzato C, Pordy R, Chaudhari U, Colhoun HM.
 Efficacy and safety of the proprotein convertase subtilisin/kexin type 9 inhibitor alirocumab among high cardiovascular risk patients on maximally tolerated statin therapy: The ODYSSEY COMBO I study.
 Am Heart J 2015 169: 906-915.e13.
 PubMed Citation (Among 316 patients with coronary artery disease and hypercholesterolemia, despite high doses of statins, who were treated with alirocumab [75 mg] or placebo injections every 2 weeks, LDL cholesterol levels decreased by 48% and adverse events including laboratory test abnormalities were similar between groups).

 Robinson JG, Farnier M, Krempf M, Bergeron J, Luc G, Averna M, Stroes ES, et al.; ODYSSEY LONG TERM Investigators.
 Efficacy and safety of alirocumab in reducing lipids and cardiovascular events.
 N Engl J Med 2015; 372: 1489-99.
-PubMed Citation (Among 2341 patients at high risk for cardiovascular events and hypercholesterolemia, despite high doses of statins, who were treated with alirocumab [150 mg] or placebo injections every two weeks, adverse events more common with alirocumab included injection site reactions [5.9% vs 4.2%], myalgia [5.4% vs 2.9%], neurocognitive events [1.2% vs 0.5%] and ophthalmologic events [2.9% vs 1.9%], but ALT elevations above 3 times ULN occurred at similar rates [1.8% vs 2.1%]).
+PubMed Citation (Among 2341 patients at high or moderate risk for cardiovascular events and hypercholesterolemia, despite high doses of statins, who were treated with alirocumab [150 mg] or placebo injections every two weeks, adverse events more common with alirocumab included injection site reactions [5.9% vs 4.2%], myalgia [5.4% vs 2.9%], neurocognitive events [1.2% vs 0.5%] and ophthalmologic events [2.9% vs 1.9%], but ALT elevations above 3 times ULN occurred at similar rates [1.8% vs 2.1%]).

 Cannon CP, Cariou B, Blom D, McKenney JM, Lorenzato C, Pordy R, Chaudhari U, et al.; ODYSSEY COMBO II Investigators.
 Efficacy and safety of alirocumab in high cardiovascular risk patients with inadequately controlled hypercholesterolaemia on maximally tolerated doses of statins: the ODYSSEY COMBO II randomized controlled trial.
 Eur Heart J 2015; 36: 1186-94.
 PubMed Citation (Among 720 patients with hypercholesterolemia, despite high doses of statins, treated with either alirocumab or ezetimibe for up to 104 weeks, rates of side effects were similar in the two groups and ALT elevations above 3 times ULN occurred in 1.7% on alirocumab vs 0.4% on ezetimibe, but there were no episodes of clinically apparent liver injury).